 Executive Producer: Job Description, Duties and Requirements

-An executive producer is in charge of hiring, managing and organizing a movie, television, radio, music or stage production.
+An executive producer (EP) is in charge of hiring, managing and organizing a movie, television, radio, music or stage production.
 Job duties include securing funding, maintaining a schedule and managing cast and crew.
 Education requirements vary, although a bachelor's degree in film or journalism may be helpful.
 Executive producers usually work their way up through a production company or start their own.
 Because it is a relatively high-level career, EPs must demonstrate an affinity for delegating tasks and ability to multi-task.

 Executive Producer Job Description